antonidag/myblog/content/en/pages/about.md

 The goal of this blog is to inspire and help other developers working with integrations.
 The content on this blog will be focused on Microsoft Integration Services; however, CI/CD, infrastructure as code, and DevOps are the same, whatever platform you are working with! 🔗💻

-Make sure to connect with me on LinkedIn to stay updated on the latest posts and engage in discussions!
+Make sure to connect with me on [LinkedIn](https://se.linkedin.com/in/anton-bj%C3%B6rkman-447a1a1b1) to stay updated on the latest posts!

 Make sure to connect with me on LinkedIn!
 <div class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="sv_SE" data-type="horizontal" data-theme="dark" data-vanity="anton-björkman-447a1a1b1"></div>